Vvamp/Vvamp/README.md

 I've always loved coding and it's my dream to turn this into a way to make my living. 😍

 ## 💻 Current Projects
-- Doing an Internship at Harrewijn B.V.
+- Developing a Game 🕹️
-- Developing a Game
+- Coding from 9am 'till 8:59am 🐱‍💻
-- Coding from 9am 'till 8:59am
+- Sleeping from 8:59am 'till 9am 😴

 ## 💪 Skills
 - C++ 💜